evgenyagantaev/dcl_world_scenes/NewMainScene/current_task.md

 ## Implementation Plan

+- [ ] Run all initial unit tests and record results (not all tests may pass).

 ### Part 1: Writing/Modifying Unit Tests
+- [ ] Write tests to verify the creation of a 3D object in the scene.
+- [ ] Write tests to verify that the object's surface displays correct current month information calculated dynamically.

 ### Part 2: Implementing Code Changes
+- [ ] Analyze the algorithm in src/calendar_interactive_en.html for computing the current date.
+- [ ] Implement a 3D object in the scene space with its surface displaying the current month, using the dynamic algorithm.
+- [ ] Integrate the new functionality with the existing calendar app.

 ### Part 3: Final Testing
+- [ ] Run all unit tests again to verify all tests pass.